Oli4/eyeseg/README.md

 By default the first sector starts on the nasal side from the horizontal line and subsequent sectors are added counter-clockwise for OD volumes and clockwise for OS volumes.
 See examples below:

 + Quantification grids for parameters `-r 1 -r 2 -s 1 -s 4 -o 0 -o 45`

 ![](./docs/grid1.jpeg)

 + Quantification grids for parameters `-r 1 -r 2 -r 3 -s 1 -s 4 -s 8 -o 0 -o 45, -o 45`

 ![](./docs/grid2.jpeg)

+### Plot enface overviews
+To plot enface overviews with an overlay of the computed drusen use the 'octseg plot-enface' command.
+Make sure the output path is the same as you used for the `octseg drusen` command.
++ Plot the localizer image with drusen overlay and the B-scan area and positions indicated.
+    ```shell
+    octseg plot-enface --drusen --bscan-area --bscan-position
+    ```

+### Plot B-scans
+To plot bscans with an overlay of the computed drusen and predicted layers use the 'octseg plot-bscans' command.
+Make sure the output path is the same as you used for the `octseg drusen` command.
++ Plot bscans for the volumes indicated by the -v option.
+Without this option B-scans for all available volumes are plotted.
+If you want to plot predicted layers specify them with the -l option.
+By default no layers are plotted.
+    ```shell
+    octseg plot-bscans --drusen -l BM -l RPE -v volume_name -v volume_name2
+    ```

 ## Development
 To get started clone this repository.